LeeLupton/Natural-Language-Website-Generator/README.md

    cd Natural-Language-Website-Generator
    ```

-   - After moving into the repository directory, create an `.env` file in the `/server` directory by copying `.env.example`:
+   - After moving into the repository directory, create an `.env` file in the `/server` directory by copying `.env.example`.

      Linux:
      ```bash